Mitigating the Bias of Centered Objects in Common Datasets: Introduction

 \section{Introduction}

-Evaluation and validation of machine learning tools in the image processing field is frequently performed on large, publicly available data sets such as the MNIST\cite{MNIST}, CIFAR-10\cite{Cifar10}, ImageNet\cite{ImageNet}, MS-COCO\cite{MS-COCO} and many others.
-The data distribution on these sets was thoroughly checked based on many aspects, however the interesting, non-background pixels can be usually found in the middle of the images and thus the objects are rarely present at the edges.
+Evaluation and validation of machine learning tools in the image processing field is frequently performed on large, publicly available data sets such as the MNIST~\cite{MNIST}, CIFAR-10~\cite{Cifar10}, ImageNet~\cite{ImageNet}, MS-COCO~\cite{MS-COCO} and many others.
+The data distribution on these sets was thoroughly checked based on many aspects, however the interesting, non-background pixels can usually be found in the middle of the images and thus objects are rarely present at the edges.
 On the other hand in case of certain applications --- such as collision prevention in self driving cars --- objects appearing at the edges of the images might be especially important.

-Based on the architecture of convolutional networks one could easily assume that they are shift invariant and the translation of the input image does not change their output at all.
-Unfortunately this common assumption is untrue and it was demonstrated recently that these structures are dependent on spatial shifting \cite{zhang2019making}.
+Based on the architecture of convolutional networks one could assume that they are shift invariant, but unfortunately this common assumption is untrue and it was demonstrated recently \cite{zhang2019making} that these structures are dependent on spatial shifting.

-In other publications, such as in \cite{liu2018intriguing} it was demonstrated that convolutional networks are unable to learn location specific information, which might be a problem in some use cases.

-In this paper, based on the 2021 paper of Md.
+In this paper, based on the 2020 results of O. S. Keyhan and J. C. Gemert \cite{BoundaryEffectPaper} and the 2021 results of Md.
 Am.
-Islam\cite{PaddingArticle} we present evidence, that convolutional neural networks (from now on CNNs) are capable of learning non translation equivariant behaviors --- which is usually a lot more significant near the edges ---, thus training and validating on the previously mentioned data sets might provide biased results and the trained CNNs might not reach the expected performance in realistic circumstances where objects may appear near the edges of the images.
-Furthermore we propose multiple validation environments capable of showing these biases in an emphasised manner and we propose multiple simple solutions to this issue which could prevent the biased behavior without any significant drawbacks besides a potentially increased training time requirement due to an increase in training data as a result of additional data augmentation.
+Islam \cite{PaddingArticle} we present evidence, that convolutional neural networks (CNNs) are capable of learning non translation equivariant behaviors --- which appears at the edges of the image ---, thus training and validating on the previously mentioned data sets might provide biased results and the trained CNNs might not reach the expected performance in realistic circumstances where objects may appear near the edges of the images.
+Furthermore we propose multiple validation environments capable of showing these biases in an emphasised manner and we propose multiple simple solutions to this issue which could prevent the biased behavior without any significant drawbacks besides a potentially increased training time.